 Antibiotics are usually effective.

-Tick-borne relapsing fever is transmitted by several species of soft ticks.
-A tick becomes infected when it feeds on rodents (such as chipmunks and squirrels) that carry a species of Borrelia bacteria.
+A soft-bodied tick becomes infected when it feeds on rodents (such as chipmunks and squirrels) that carry a species of Borrelia bacteria.
 The tick spreads the bacteria to a person when it bites.

-This fever occurs in the Americas, Africa, Asia, and Europe.
+Tick-borne relapsing fever caused by soft-bodied ticks occurs in the Americas, Africa, Asia, and Europe.
 In the United States, the disease occurs mainly in the Western states, particularly between May and September.
 People who sleep in a rodent-infested cabin in the mountains are more likely to be bitten by infected ticks.
 However, because the ticks feed at night and do not remain attached for very long, people often do not recall a tick bite.
 People who explore caves (spelunking) are also at risk of infection.

 Did You Know...